zoxpx/vagrant-kube/README.md

 The current Vagrantifle is set up to use [host-only network](https://www.virtualbox.org/manual/ch07.html#network_hostonly), which means the _second_ network interface is set to a "private" network between your host-system and the VM guests.

-> **NOTE**: Note also that the VMs will have the _first_ network interface set to NAT-network IP 10.0.2.15, but this is a limitation of "vagrant" utility.
+> **NOTE**: the VMs will have the _first_ network interface set to Virtualbox'es NAT-network IP 10.0.2.15.
+Unfortunately, this is a limitation of "vagrant" utility and it cannot be changed.

 If you want to change the setup to use the IPs from your company's network instead of "host-only" Virtualbox network, do the following:

-1. Ensure that `vm_nodes` variable uses a block of "free" IP addresses (e.g. IP addresses not normally in use),
+1. Ensure that `vm_nodes` variable uses a block of "free" IP addresses (e.g. IP addresses not currently in use),
-2. Change the following line in the `Vagrantfile`:
+2. Remove the following lines in the `Vagrantfile`:

 ```ruby
          unless ip.nil?